codecasualty/djangoApi/README.md

 to create a superuser we user django cli we type command python manage.py createsuperuser and enter the required details and then it will help us in accessing the database using this super_user

+helper class to create our api endpoints apiview viewset

+apiview most basic , describe logic to make our endpoints

+uses standard http methods for functions like get, to get one or more items post to post an item put to update and item patch to partially update an item delete to delete an items

+give most control over logic, we can call other apis, helps in working with local files

+when to use apiviews
+1) need full control over the logic like updating multiple datasources in one call processing files and rendering a synchronous response calling other api/services in same requests when we need access to local files or data